osoner/countly-documentation/reference/features.md

 * Advanced user management to add administrators or users to an application or create global administrators to manage everything
 * Offline tracking

+(*) Available in Cloud Edition and Enterprise Edition
 ##3.
 Device SDKs

 Client libraries (SDKs) are available for mobile devices (iOS, Android, Blackberry, Windows Phone), desktop applications and Flash (e.g Facebook) pages.
 See [a list of SDKs](/resources/source/download-sdk) supported by Countly and community.